.

 At home:

-2. Choose a symbol for yourself and a symbol for your inner child, possibly selecting stones yourself;
+3. Choose a symbol for yourself and a symbol for your inner child, possibly selecting stones yourself;

-3. Prepare questions for your ancestors
+4. Prepare introductory questions for your ancestors;

 During the appointment:

-5. Laying out the stones and symbols;
+7. Laying out the stones and symbols;

-6. Your short introduction;
+8. Your introduction;

-7. If applicable: tuning into the field and determining the stones;
+9. If applicable: tuning into the field and determining the stones;

-8. Tuning in and representing;
+10. Tuning in and representing;

-9. Thanking your ancestors;
+11. Thanking your ancestors;

-10. Releasing the stones from their task.
+12. Releasing the stones from their task.

 At home:

-11. Making a place for your ancestors and maintaining the connection.
+13. Making a place for your ancestors and maintaining the connection.

-2. Choose a symbol for yourself and a symbol for your inner child, possibly selecting stones yourself
+3. Choose a symbol for yourself and a symbol for your inner child, possibly selecting stones yourself

 You choose something that symbolises yourself and something for your inner child.
 You take both symbols with you for the ritual.